umbertoselva/Telnyx-SMS-Guidelines-Assistant/README.md

 #### How to run on your local machine

 1. Download the Github repo on your local machine
-2. Open a terminal and navigate to the Telnyx-Guidelines-Assistant folder
+2. Open a terminal and navigate to the Telnyx-SMS-Guidelines-Assistant folder
 3. Create a hidden streamlit folder with a secrets.toml file in it
     ```
     mkdir .streamlit